-    Visit our dedicated Candlelight Processional page for more information, photos, and a full list Candlelight Processional of narrators for 2012.
+Visit our dedicated Candlelight Processional page for more information, photos, and dining information for the 2013 Candlelight Processional at Walt Disney World.

 Holiday Storytellers - Throughout World Showcase in Epcot, there are international storytellers (most of whom are that country’s version of Santa Claus) who share traditions and tales from their native country.
 These Santas and other characters appear dressed in location-appropriate outfits and describe what happens on Christmas Eve and Christmas in their homeland.
 In addition to the Santas, representatives at the American Adventure describe the celebrations of Kwanzaa and Hanukkah.

 The Storytellers can be hit or miss, and whether you want to spend the time seeing listening to their stories will depend upon your personal preferences.
-If you are on the fence, we’d recommend starting your tour around the World Showcase in Mexico (instead of Canada) as two of the most engaging Storytellers (well, 5, since there are 3 in Mexico and 2 in Norway) are found in Mexico and Norway.
+If you are on the fence, we’d recommend starting your tour around the World Showcase in Mexico (instead of Canada) as the most engaging Storytellers are near the beginning of the tour that way.
 If you don’t enjoy those countries’ Storytellers, chances are that you won’t enjoy any of the rest.